LeeAnnEditor/o365hq/blog/Extended Security Updates (ESU) license for Windows 7 is available now in CSP channel.md

 +++
-title = "Extended Security Updates (ESU) license for Windows 7 is available now in CSP channel" description = "While many of you are well into your journey of deploying and/or servicing Windows 10, Microsoft understand that everyone is at a different point in the upgrade process.
-If your organization is unable to complete the transition from Windows 7 Pro, Microsoft want to help you by ensuring that these devices running these select editions and versions continue to receive security updates while you complete your Windows and Windows Server upgrade projects." date = 2019-12-05
+title = "Extended Security Updates (ESU) License for Windows 7 is available now in CSP channel" description = "While many of you are well into your journey of deploying and/or servicing Windows 10, Microsoft understands that everyone is at a different point in the upgrade process.
+If your organization is unable to complete the transition from Windows 7 Pro, Microsoft wants to help you by ensuring that the devices running these select editions and versions continue to receive security updates while you complete your Windows and Windows Server upgrade projects." date = 2019-12-05

 [taxonomies]